threefoldtech/info_grid/src/documentation/farmers/farming_optimization/cloud_provider_farming.md

 ## Hetzner Server Specs

 You first need to order a dedicated server from Hetzner with the following specs.
-You can consult the [Hetzner Serve Auction page](https://www.hetzner.com/sb/).
+You can consult the [Hetzner Server Auction page](https://www.hetzner.com/sb/).

 - NVMe: First filter on NVMe only servers with 'Drives' > 'NVMe SSD'
 - Preferred CPU: Intel Core i7-8700 / AMD Ryzen 5 3600.